ISFORMULA Function

 Challenge #4

-Check whether a cell with a broken formula still counts as a formula.
-Formula: =ISFORMULA(A1).
+In cell D5, confirm that a broken formula still counts as a formula.

 Conclusion Recap